Pound, Euro or Punt?

 In the short-term, to avoid large currency fluctuations, it may be expedient to peg a new Welsh currency to an existing currency.
 Switzerland, though a member of the Single Market via its bilateral trade agreements, has its own currency which is largely pegged to the Euro to avoid large increases in the valuation of its currency, and is seen as a safe haven for money during financial difficulties in Europe.
 Wales could do something similar to this with Sterling (or another currency such as the Euro) to avoid an overheated currency which could bring difficulties to exports and tourism.

 Join the euro

 This would be an option only if Wales decided to be a member of the EU, and it would still require a Welsh currency in the interim period, with controls on public spending deficits and voluntary membership of the European Exchange Rate Mechanism (ERM II) for two years.
-It would, however, make it easier to trade with the EU and could boost foreign tourism; but it could also mean being dragged into a European fiscal union and highly-charged referendums on Wales both re-joining the EU and the euro itself.
+It would, however, make it easier to trade with the EU and could boost foreign tourism; but it could also mean being dragged into a European fiscal union and a potential rerun of the 2016 EU referendum campaign.

 |Can Wales afford independence?||What about the monarchy?|